-India is one of the most attractive real estate investment destinations, especially for the Non Resident Indian (NRI) population.
-According to a report by Square Yards, a real estate investment advisory firm, the total NRI investment in primary Indian real estate in top 8 major cities is expected to reach around USD 11.5 billion in 2017.
+India is one of the most attractive real estate investment destinations, especially for the Non-Resident Indian (NRI) population.
+According to a report by Square Yards, a real estate investment advisory firm, the total NRI investment in primary Indian real estate in the top 8 major cities is expected to reach around USD 11.5 billion in 2017.
 Thanks to the progressive regulatory reforms and ease of NRI investment process in India, the NRI investment sentiments have improved considerably.

-Ease of Buying: RBI has eased the rules of owning a property by NRIs under the Foreign Exchange Management Act (FEMA).
+RBI has eased the rules of owning a property by NRIs under the Foreign Exchange Management Act (FEMA).
 As opposed to earlier, they are no longer required to go through an approval process with Foreign Investment Paper Board.
 Now, buying a property in the country is an Indian passport away.

-Property Type: An NRI can purchase both residential and commercial properties in India.
+An NRI can purchase both residential and commercial properties in India.
 What’s more, there is no cap on the number of properties that an NRI can buy in India.
 However, they are not allowed to buy any agricultural land, farm house or plantations.
 These can be owned only if it is inherited or given as a gift.

-Power of Attorney: Now, physical presence of an NRI is not mandatory for making a real estate transactions.
+Now, physical presence of an NRI is not mandatory for making a real estate transactions.
 A power of attorney (POA) is only required to simplify the investment procedure.
-In case of an under-construction property, a developer may require you to give POA that authorizes them for ease of documentation.
+In case of an under-construction property, a developer may require you to give POA that authorises them for ease of documentation.
 Alternatively, NRIs can issue a POA to a relative or a known Indian resident for executing all real estate dealings on your behalf, including registration, sale etc. However, care should be taken to get the POA vetted or prepared by a legal expert to avoid any misuse.

-Loans/Funding: To secure funding for real estate transactions in India, an NRI must ensure all the paperwork is up to date, proper and in line with the laws.
+To secure funding for real estate transactions in India, an NRI must ensure all the paperwork is up to date, proper and in line with the laws.
 Additionally, NRIs must have an account with an authorised Indian bank and must be make all the transactions in Indian rupees.